Density measurement in liquids

 Hydrostatic weighing method for determining density

 In this method, an object is weighed both in air and in a liquid.
-The density of the liquid is calculated by relating the buoyancy experienced by the object in the liquid to its weight in air.
-This method is precise and reliable, but requires precise scales and is more time-consuming than other methods.
+The density of the liquid is calculated by relating the buoyancy experienced by the object in the liquid to its weight in the air.
+This method is accurate and reliable, but requires precise scales and is more time-consuming than other methods.
 It is particularly suitable for laboratory applications and for materials that require a high degree of accuracy in density measurement.

 Radiological measurement of density